Lightning Lane Tips & Strategy

 Jump to:

-Are Genie+ and Individual Lightning Lanes Worth the Money?
+Are Lightning Lanes Multi Pass, Single Pass or Premier Pass Worth the Money?

 This is a highly subjective question, and it greatly depends on how busy the parks are, how much you value your time, and your personal vacation style.